JamesEConnor/GameStudioScorer/README.md

 ## Setup

-There are three data sources that are used, which will each require their own API keys or login credentials.
+First things first.
+Rename *template-app.config* to *app.config*.
+This will make Github ignore the file, in case you ever push the repository to the web.
+Then open it up.
+There are three settings to change.

+1. ***browser***: This is the path to your chrome executable.
+It must be Google Chrome or a chromium-based browser.
+The default for Windows 10 is provided already.
-1. Giantbomb API: Go to [https://www.giantbomb.com/api](https://www.giantbomb.com/api).
+2. ***IGDBkey***: Go to [https://api.igdb.com](https://api.igdb.com).
 Follow the directions to either log in or sign up.
+Once you do this, follow the directions to create an API Key.
+Then paste it here.
+3. ***GBkey***: Go to [https://www.giantbomb.com/api](https://www.giantbomb.com/api).
+Follow the directions to either log in or sign up.
 Once you do this, it will provide an API Key.
-Put it into the app.config file (in the main application directory) as shown below.
-2. IGDB API: Go to [https://api.igdb.com](https://api.igdb.com).
-Follow the directions to either log in or sign up.
-Once you do this, follow the directions to create an API Key.
-Put it into the app.config file (in the main application directory) as shown below.
+Then paste it here.
-3. Glassdoor: Go to [https://www.glassdoor.com](https://www.glassdoor.com) and create an account. ***Even if you have one, it's advised that you create a new one for this application, in case it's banned for web scraping.*** Then, enter the username and password in the app.config file (in the main application directory) as shown below.
+4. ***GDemail***: Go to [https://www.glassdoor.com](https://www.glassdoor.com) and create an account. ***Even if you have one, it's advised that you create a new one for this application, in case it's banned for web scraping.*** Paste the username here.
+5. ***GDpass***: Paste the password from Step 4 here.

-Once you've done this, you're all good to go!
+Once you've completed these steps, you're all good to go!

 ## Running the Program